The device-mode is a feature which sets specific limitations on a device, or limits access to specific configuration options.

 However, it is possible to add the configuration to a disabled feature, but there will be a comment showing the disabled feature in the device-mode:

-Along with the device-mode feature, RouterOS now can analyse the whole configuration at system startup, to determine if there are any signs of unauthorized access to your router.
+Along with the device-mode feature, RouterOS now can analyze the whole configuration at system startup, to determine if there are any signs of unauthorized access to your router.
 If suspicious configuration is detected, the suspicious configuration will be disabled and the flagged parameter will be set to "yes".
 The device has now a Flagged state and enforces certain limitations.

 If the system has this flagged status, the current configuration works, but it is not possible to perform the following actions: